FredHutch/FHBig/_posts/2018-12-04-summary-lean-coffee-notes.md

 On October 4th, 2018, FHBig hosted a lean coffee meeting gathering thoughts from our members about FHBig's future activities and direction.
-Below is the summary:
+Below is the summary and follow-ups:

 - Better use of Beagle on Rhino/Gizmo
 <div class="notice--success" style="text-align:left;">